escapedcat/Learn-Redux-Starter-Files/20/README.md

 Well that was obvious.
 Joel is adding `sagaMiddleware` to the store creation.
 Can we find where to add this to Wes' files?

 ### extending `store.js`
 When Joel is creating the store he's stuffing the saga-middleware into the `createStore` function.
-Wes is just adding the empty default store there.
-So whatever I just did to `reduxstagram.js` I need to import the saga-stuff into the store I guess.
+Wes is adding the default store there by importing _comments_ and _posts_.
+Whatever I just did to `reduxstagram.js` I need to import the saga-stuff into the store I guess.
 ```
 import createSagaMiddleware from 'redux-saga';
 import {watchForLoadPosts} from './sagas/sagas';